kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 ## Brain functions that support executive functioning

-- **Inhibitory Control**

-    This helps us to sustain or shift attention in response to different demands or to apply different rules in different settings.
+- **Flexible Attention:** "Helps us to sustain or shift attention in response to different demands or to apply different rules in different settings."

-- **Working Memory**

-    This governs our ability to retain and manipulate distinct pieces of information over short periods of time.
+- **Working Memory:**"Governs our ability to retain and manipulate distinct pieces of information over short periods of time."

-- **Flexible Attention**

-    This enables us to set priorities and resist impulsive actions or responses.
+- **Inhibitory Control:** "Enables us to set priorities and resist impulsive actions or responses."

 [Source](https://developingchild.harvard.edu/science/key-concepts/executive-function/#:~:text=Executive%20function%20and%20self%2Dregulation%20skills%20depend%20on%20three%20types,in%20coordination%20with%20each%20other.)